egonSchiele/contracts.ruby/TUTORIAL.md

 There's also a `success_callback` that gets called when a contract succeeds.
 It doesn't do anything by default, but you can monkeypatch it to do whatever you would like.

 If either callback returns `false`, the method that the contract is guarding will not be called.

-## Gotchas

-Contracts don't work on top level functions.
-Any function with a contract should be in a class.

 ## Misc